Guaschman/ContinuousIntegration/README.md

 # Continuous Integration
 This project is a continuous integration (CI) server integrated with Github and Firebase.
-At the moment, it is able to test and build small projects perhaps not.
+At the moment, it is able to test and build small projects perhaps not  not.

 # Running
 To run the server use the command `npm start`.